Custom CRM Development

 Discovery establishes scope, goals, and constraints.
 It typically takes one to two weeks and produces a project brief that both sides sign off on.
 This is where cost and timeline are estimated.

-Process mapping (covered in the previous section) runs for two to four weeks.
-It produces the workflow documentation and business rules that drive the build.
+Process mapping (covered above) runs for two to four weeks.

-Data modelling translates those business rules into a database schema: the tables, relationships, and constraints that underpin the system.
+Data modelling translates those business rules into a database structure: how contacts relate to companies, how deals connect to quotes, how permissions map to roles.
 This is the structural foundation.
 Getting it right means the system can evolve without costly rework.
-Read more about designing the database schema.
+Read more about designing the data model.

-Iterative build runs in two-week cycles, delivering working software at each iteration.
+Iterative build follows an agile cadence of two-week cycles, delivering working software at each iteration.
 You see and use the system as it develops, providing feedback that shapes subsequent cycles.
 This is not a six-month disappearing act followed by a reveal.
 You are involved throughout.

 Data migration is the phase people worry about most, and rightly so.
 Your existing CRM contains years of customer history, deal records, notes, and documents.
-The migration process extracts this data, cleans it (fixing duplicates, filling gaps, standardising formats), maps it to the new schema, and loads it.
+The migration process extracts this data, cleans it (fixing duplicates, filling gaps, standardising formats), maps it to the new structure, and loads it.
 Every migration is tested against a copy of the live data before touching the real thing.
-Nothing is lost.
+The results are checked line by line before the switch.
+The principles are the same whether you are moving from HubSpot, Salesforce, Pipedrive, or a legacy system.
+Our approach to legacy system migration covers the broader pattern.

 Parallel running is the safety net.
 For two to four weeks, both the old system and the new system run side by side.
 The team uses the new CRM for daily work while the old one remains available as a reference.
 This catches edge cases that testing missed and gives the team confidence before the old system is retired.